 In the larger cities, getting around is usually easier by taxi or subway, but buses are an inexpensive and popular way to get around.
 Companies like Greyhound and Amtrak are famous for their budget long haul routes and occasionally colourful characters.
 These can be a great way to see the country without having to drive, but be aware of the distance you’re travelling as the longer routes can be arduous.

 As with any form of public transport, keep your valuables on you at all times.
 Don’t put valuables in the overhead compartments out of sight and if you have any complaints or concerns, speak to the driver.

 While many larger cities like New York have subway networks and domestic train lines, they’re not common in all areas and aren’t used for interstate travel.
 If you’re travelling by subway in a large city, be aware of your surroundings and keep your valuables close and out of sight.
 Always buy tickets from the designated ticketing machines or staff only, as train ticket scams are common.

-If you plan on renting a car or motorcycle, make sure:
+If you plan on renting a car, make sure:

-• You hire the vehicle from a licensed rental vehicle agency
+- You hire the car from a licensed rental vehicle agency